by Peter Holleran

 "The body is yours in pursuance of the Divine plan, and is in fact the Temple of the Spirit.
 If it were not good for you to have a body, rest assured you would not have it.
 It is needed by you in this stage of development, and you would be unable to do your work of spiritual unfoldment without it...The body should be recognised as the instrument of the soul and Spirit, and should be kept as clean, healthy and strong as maybe.
 And every means should be used to prolong the "life" in the body which has been given you.
 It should be respected and well-used...You will never have another chance to live out just the experiences you are getting now - make the best use of it...The sense of immortality will come gradually as the consciousness unfolds, but the student must not allow himself to live too much in "the upper regions," or to despise his body or the world and people around him.
 This is known as "spiritual pride," and will have its downfall.
 You are here in the world for a purpose, and must get the experiences necessary to fully round you out.
 You are in exactly the best position for the experiences you need - and you will not be kept there one moment longer than is necessary for your ultimate good.
 Live, grow, unfold - living your own life - doing the best you can."

-One bold aproach to take in a few cases might be to offer a person exactly what he or she doesn't expect: rather than anxious concern or a pep-talk to the effect of "please don't die", "you have so much to live for", "we need you", etc., bring to them an acceptance of their desire, with also the beginnings of an inquiry into exactly what it is they want to be done with.
+How to deal with the individual case at hand, of course, is our main task.
+One bold aproach to take in perhaps a few cases not too close to the edge might be to offer a person exactly what he or she doesn't expect: rather than anxious concern or a pep-talk to the effect of "please don't die", "you have so much to live for", "we need you", etc., bring to them an acceptance of their desire, with also the beginnings of an inquiry into exactly what it is they want to be done with.
 Adyashanti suggests asking, "What is it you wish would die?"
 "What is it, really?"
 The gist is that it is the ego and its misery that one wishes to die, and not the body.
 However, the fact is that, in reality, the ego can't kill itself.
-As Shree Atmananda pointed out (30), if one tries to kill the ego, as some spiritual teachings suggest, it will only make it stronger.
+As Shree Atmananda Krishnamenon points out (30), if one tries to kill the ego, as some spiritual teachings suggest, it will only make it stronger if one is using a method of placing undo attention on it.
 It really does not want to die, and will only pop up somewhere else.
-If it is to 'die' in any sense, it is only the light of awareness that can satisfy that requirement, and obviously this is in short supply with a person contemplating suicide.
+If it is to 'die' in any sense, it is only the light of awareness that can satisfy that requirement, which means ignoring the ego, not reinforcing it, and obviously this is in short supply with many persons contemplating suicide.
 This approach, then, obviously is not to be taken as medical advice, is not without risk, is useful only with someone whose reason is available (and suicide being essentially an irrational act, this may not be the case), and requires much

 intuitive skill.
 However, the acceptance of a person's desire may and will be part of enlightened counselling on suicide.
 In some instances it may free up something within a person that obviates the intensity of the felt need to go through with it.
 Just knowing one is okay as he is and not a sinner may be enough to open a new path for him or her.
 Spirit guide Jeshua states: